mosharaf/eecs489/Assignments/Assignment-1/README.md

 When running as a client, `iPerfer` must establish a TCP connection with the server and send data as quickly as possible for `time` seconds.
 Data should be sent in chunks of 1000 bytes and the data should be all zeros.
 Keep a running total of the number of bytes sent.
 After the client finishes sending its data, it should send a FIN message and wait for an acknowledgement before exiting the program.

-`iPerfer` server must print a one-line summary in the following format:
+`iPerfer` client must print a one-line summary in the following format:

 `Sent=X KB rate=Y Mbps`